Code-Institute-Submissions/ADHD-Superheros/README.md

 * [Microsoft Photos](https://www.microsoft.com/en-us/p/microsoft-photos/9wzdncrfjbh4?) - used to resize images.

+* [Grammarly](https://www.microsoft.com/en-us/p/microsoft-photos/9wzdncrfjbh4?) - used to ensure documentation is clear and correct.

 #### Libraries Used

 * [Gspread](https://docs.gspread.org/en/v4.0.1/) - used API to enable Python to access google sheets.